Becoming a Brother

 Accommodation

-Each Brother has a self-contained flat, dating back to the fifteenth century, consisting of a sitting room, bedroom, shower, kitchen and separate lavatory.
+Our Almshouse accommodation comprises of residential flats for twenty five Brothers.
+Each Brother has a self-contained flat, dating back to the fifteenth century, consisting of a kitchen, sitting room, bedroom, & bathroom.
 The quarters are on the ground or first floor.
-These flats are not furnished, and a resident normally provides his own furniture but the Hospital can help with the provision of this if required.
+These flats are not furnished, and a resident normally provides their own furniture.

 Facilities

-The Hospital provides a two-course midday meal at a subsidised price on five days a week.
+The Hospital provides a two-course lunch at a subsidised price on weekdays.
 The Brothers cook for themselves the rest of the time.

-A barber calls each month to provide a free haircut.
+A hairdresser calls each month to provide a subsidised haircut.

 A subsidised chiropodist calls every six weeks.